Our Staff

 Feel free to contact any minister with questions.

-Tate Addis joined the staff of First Baptist Church as Organist in 2015.
-In this position, he collaborates with the Associate Pastor for Music and Worship in a comprehensive music program, teaches organ and piano in the church’s Academy for the Arts, directs the Youth Handbell Ensemble, accompanies the Asheville Youth Choir, and, until 2022, presented a monthly series of organ recitals entitled ‘Bach’s Lunch.’
+Tate joined the First Baptist Church staff as Organist in 2015 and was named Associate Director of Music and Organist in 2023.
+In this position, he collaborates with the Pastor of Music and Worship in a comprehensive music program, teaches organ and piano in the church’s Academy for the Arts, directs the Handbell Ensemble, accompanies the Asheville Youth Choir, and, until 2022, presented a monthly series of organ recitals entitled ‘Bach’s Lunch.’
 He currently serves as Assistant Director and Accompanist for the Asheville Symphony Chorus and maintains an active career as an organ recitalist.

 Leah joined the FBCA staff in 2008.
 She coordinates and provides pastoral care for the congregation.
 Leah graduated with a B.A. in Psychology from UNC-Asheville.
 She received her Master of Social Work from UNC-Chapel Hill and is a Licensed Clinical Social Worker.
 Her clinical focus is aging and end-of-life care.
 She provides both individual and family counseling.
 Leah is the liaison for the Sacred Garden and the First Shine Learning Center.